Lifetime Health Cover (LHC) loading explained

 What is Lifetime Health Cover loading?

-LHC is a Government initiative designed to incentivise Australians (citizens and permanent residents) to take out – and maintain – private Hospital cover earlier in life.
-They do this by adding an additional % to the cost of private health insurance, for every year you don’t have it after a certain age.
+LHC is a Government initiative designed to encourage Australians (citizens and permanent residents) to take out – and maintain – private Hospital cover earlier in life.
+If you don’t take out cover before a certain age an additional percentage is added to the cost of private health insurance, for every year you don’t have it after a certain age.

 Who has to pay a Lifetime Health Cover loading?

-If you haven’t taken out private Hospital insurance before July 1 following your 31st birthday, a loading will be added on to the cost of your Hospital cover for every year you don’t have it.
+If you haven’t taken out private Hospital insurance before your Lifetime Health Cover base day (the later of 1 July 2000 or the 1 July following your 31st birthday) and maintain it, a loading will be added on to the cost of your Hospital cover for every year you don’t have it.
 This extra cost is added to your policy as soon as you take out private health cover.
 Once you have paid LHC loading for 10 years of continuous cover, you will no longer have to pay this loading.
 It’s worth noting that this applies to Hospital cover only and not your Extras cover.

 Calculating the Lifetime Health Cover loading

-The Lifetime Health Cover loading is an additional 2% on top of your policy cost for each year you don’t have Hospital cover, up to a total of 70%.
+The Lifetime Health Cover loading is an additional 2% on top of your policy cost for each year you are aged 31 and over and don’t have Hospital cover, up to a total of 70%.
+It is based on your age on 1 July prior to joining.
 For example, if you don’t take out private Hospital cover until you’re 40, you’ll pay 20% more on your premiums than someone who took it out before their 31st birthday.

 Permitted days without Hospital cover

-Unfortunately there aren’t many exemptions to the loading if you don’t have Hospital cover before July 1, following your 31st birthday.
-However, there are some instances when you’ll get an extension or permitted days without Hospital cover, including:
+Unfortunately there aren’t many exemptions to the loading if you don’t have Hospital cover before 1 July, following your 31st birthday.
+However, there are some instances when you’ll get an extension or permitted days without Hospital cover.
+During these periods your loading will not increase.
+These include:

 Special circumstances exempting LHC